-Our starting point is the (single particle) flow $\omega_{A,B}(U)$ given in (\ref{nonintflowU}).
+Our starting point is the single-particle flow $\omega_{A,B}(U)$ given in (\ref{nonintflowU}).
 We can write this flow in a more convenient way in terms of projection matrices $P_A$ and $P_B$ into the sets $A$ and $B$ (Fig.~\ref{fig:ABintervals}):

 Here, $P_A$ is a $|\Lambda|\times|\Lambda|$ diagonal matrix with matrix elements equal to $1$ for the sites in $A$ and $0$ elsewhere, and $P_B$ is defined similarly.
-As we mentioned earlier, it is easy to see that $\omega_{A,B}(U)$ satisfies the definition of flow (in the single particle sense).
+As we mentioned earlier, it is easy to see that $\omega_{A,B}(U)$ satisfies the definition of flow (in the single-particle sense).

-Using Eq.~\ref{flow}, we can construct an edge invariant:
+Using Eq.~(\ref{flow}), we can construct an edge invariant: